DenizBasgoren/x86-tictactoe/README.md

 nasm -f elf32 -g -F dwarf tictactoe.asm
 ```

 Next, we need to use a linker. ld would be appropriate, however, since we need to import `time`, `rand`, and `srand` functions from standard C library, we use GCC's builtin linker.
-Locate where stdlib is in your system.
+Locate where `libstdc++.a` (the C std library) is in your system.
 For example, mine was in `/lib/libstdc++.a`.
 Now call the linker:

 ```
 gcc -m32 -I/lib/libstdc++.a tictactoe.o -o tictactoe